sief/play-guard/README.md

 2.2 Failure rate limit
 -------

-This limits access to a specific request based on the failure rate.
+This limits access to a specific action based on the failure rate.
 This is useful if you want to pretent brute force bot attacks on authentication requests, for example.

 From the sample app: